itz-me-zappex/flux/README.md

 mangohud-config = ~/.config/MangoHud/wine-ForzaHorizon4.conf
-fps-unfocus = 5 ; FPS to set on unfocus event fps-focus = 60 ; I have 60 FPS lock, so I want restore it on focus event focus = killall picom unfocus = picom
+fps-unfocus = 5 ; FPS to set on unfocus event fps-focus = 60 ; I have 60 FPS lock, so I want restore it on focus event exec-focus = killall picom exec-unfocus = picom

 ; Example using CPU limit as game does not consume GPU resources if minimized but still uses CPU and requires network connection to download levels and music
 [Geometry Dash]